I decide to check the CPU temperature on my 2015 Macbook Air 11 inch using a free utility called HWSensors.

 Note: HWSensors will install itself as HWMonitor app.
 Do not be alarm if a sensor shows a temperature of 129° Celsius; it means the sensor is missing or not functional.

 At idle (wait several minutes with no apps running), my Macbook’s CPU temperature remains at 70° Celsius or above.
 Intel Core i5 mobile CPUs usually have maximum operating temperatures around 100° Celsius so the idle temperature appears to be too excessive.
-The room temperature is around 30° Celcius (the “Heatpipe Incoming Air” sensor provides a good clue) so I would expect the idle CPU temperature to be 10-20° Celsius higher only.
+The room temperature is around 30° Celsius (the “Heatpipe Incoming Air” sensor provides a good clue) so I would expect the idle CPU temperature to be 10-20° Celsius higher only.
 I think my Macbook has an overheating problem.

 Tip: You can check the maximum temperature for your CPU model at the Intel website; look for the TJunction specification.